Observation of the nuclear magnetic octupole moment of $^{173}$Yb from precise measurements of hyperfine structure in the ${^3P}_2$ state: Results and discussion

+The second-order shift in Eq.~(\ref{shift}) arises mainly because of perturbations from the nearby ${^3P}_1$ and ${^1P}_1$ states \cite{LMN62}.
+If we limit ourselves to the dipole-dipole and dipole-quadrupole interactions, then the correction can be expressed in terms of the parameters $\eta$ and $\zeta$ defined in Ref.\ \cite{BDJ08}.
+The calculation involves summation over a complete set of intermediate states, and is done in the same way as described above \cite{MAA11}.
+Due to the near degeneracy of the ${^3P}_1$ state, it is the most-dominant intermediate state.
+The calculated second-order corrections are listed in the last line of Table \ref{factors}.
+We have also verified that these corrections are reasonable---we get similar values using an alternate method described in Ref.\ \cite{LMN62}, which uses measured hyperfine coefficients of the nearby states to estimate the values.

 The procedure to extract the coefficients is now straightforward.
 The shift of each level in terms of $A$, $B$, $C$, and the second-order correction is known.
 This gives a set of 6 equations corresponding to the 6 measured transition frequencies.
 We then do a least-squares fit to these equations with the hyperfine coefficients as fit parameters.
 In order to see the relative importance of $C$ and the second-order correction, we have calculated the coefficients with and without these parameters.
 The results are shown in Table \ref{consts}.
 The difference from not including the second-order corrections is negligible, which is to be expected since the corrections are much smaller than our overall error bars.
 However, not including $C$ makes a large difference: of $15 \sigma$ (combined) in $A$ and of $11 \sigma$ (combined) in $B$.
-This shows that there is compelling evidence for $C$ from our measurement, and the extracted value of $0.54(2)$~MHz demonstrates that its value lies between 0.46 and 0.60 MHz with 95\% confidence.
-We have also tried to see if there is a signature of the nuclear electric hexadecapole coefficient $D$, and find a value of 0.3(30) kHz {\em consistent with zero}.
+This shows that there is compelling evidence for $C$ from our measurement, and the extracted value of $0.54(2)$~MHz demonstrates that its value lies between 0.48 and 0.60 MHz with nearly 100\% confidence \footnote{The nuclear electric hexadecapole coefficient $D$ is expected to be negligible, but even a value of 3 kHz makes no significant difference to the $A,B,C$ coefficients.}.

 Our values are compared to previous values in Table \ref{comp}.
 The most recent experimental value is a 1992 measurement by Maier \etal \cite{MKB91}.
 The two sets of values are consistent but our error bars are about 100 times smaller.
 An earlier 1962 measurement by Ross and Murakawa \cite{ROM62} gives values in cm$^{-1}$ with no error bars.
 Their values appear close but we cannot judge the overlap without errors.
 Not surprisingly, none of these values are sensitive to the octupole coefficient $C$.
 There is also a theoretical calculation in 1999 by Porsev \etal \cite{PRK99}, which yields values within a couple of MHz (less than 0.5\%) of our values.